mafycek/solactive_code_challenge/README.md

 To run tests of the application, please, use `./gradlew test`

+I prepared a Python test utility that sends number of ticks to the interface and requests statistics.

+### Assumptions of the solution
+During execution of the interface I assume only single threaded /statistics end-points.

 ### Possible improvements
 * Implementation of the Bessel correction to the volatility calculation
 * Use shared locks instead standard locks to improve performance of the solution